edworzynska/edworzynska/README.md

 ## Hi there 👋

 Welcome to my GitHub!
-My name is Ewa and I'm a Junior Java Developer with a passion for learning and exploring the world of software engineering.
+My name is Ewa and I'm a Junior Software Developer with a passion for learning and exploring the world of software engineering.
 Here’s a little bit about me and what I’ve been working on.